willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 The `--merge-domains` option when set will generate only one file per locale with all the domains in it.
 For cases where you prefer to load all language strings at once.

+The `--merge-fallback` option when set will include fallback translations into locales which are missing translations.
+Currently, working only with `--merge-domains` option.

 You have to load a `config.js` file, which contains the configuration for the JS Translator, then you can load all translation files that have been dumped.